 Over the last few years, we have developed a network of survivors who are fighting for their compensation and want to campaign together.

+Our campaign for fairer compensation spells out the main ways the CICA discriminates against victims of sexual violence.
 Some of our demands have been won, such as ending the ‘Same Roof Rule‘ (which had denied an award to victims abused by someone who lived under the Same Roof as their attacker before 1979).
-And there have been some improvements made to prevent CICA ruling that underage victims had consented to sex when it was rape.
+People who applied before or were put off applying had until 13 June 2021 to reapply.

 What you can do . . .

-- Share our campaign materials.
+- Share our campaign materials above.